 With teaching and research expertise based on over 150 years of pioneering scientific discovery, our degrees are designed to empower students to apply scientific thinking and analysis to issues that impact on the world today and are the challenges of tomorrow.
 Our entry standards are among the highest in Australia, creating a study environment that nurtures the best from our students.

-Spanning the sciences, health sciences, technology and engineering systems, the Bachelor of Science can be tailored to suit individual strengths and career goals, enabling you to explore a range of interests before refining your choices later in the degree.VIEW
+Spanning the sciences, health sciences, technology and engineering, the Bachelor of Science can be tailored to suit individual strengths and career goals, enabling you to explore a range of interests before refining your choices later in the degree.VIEW

 Our Certificates and Diplomas develop and enhance your abilities in oral and written communication, critical thinking, numeracy and problem solving.
 Some courses offer research experience and experience with laboratory techniques.VIEW

-Our Master of Science degrees offer advanced research training, specialised coursework studies and professional skills development; while our professional masters degrees offer graduate science training that is focused on skills relevant to industry, business and government.VIEW
+Our Master of Science degrees offer advanced research training, specialised coursework studies and professional skills development; while our professional masters degrees offer training that is focused on skills relevant to industry, business & government.VIEW

 With over 400 researchers and 500 graduate research students, we are at the forefront of investigator research in Australia and around the world.
 Our programs allow a student to study a specific subject area in great detail.VIEW